Parineeta (2005 film): Reviews, critiques and controversies

-Before its release on 10 June 2005, one preview wondered how the film would fare at the box office.
+Before its release on 10 June 2005, Subhash K. Jha in a preview wondered how the film would fare at the box office.
 Citing comparisons with the 1953 version, the preview suggested that debutant director, Sarkar's inexperience in film-making, the probable inability of debutant actress, Balan to portray Lalita's character appropriately, suitable 1960s depiction by contemporary actors and musician, Shantanu Moitra's until-then unimpressive soundtracks, could be impediments to a successful adaptation.

-Post-release, the same critic said "Vidhu Vinod Chopra's "Parineeta" – a remake of an old classic of the same name...(had) the love story (which) was received well by the younger generation and it went on to become the biggest hit of the year."
-It was generally well-received by the critics, with one of them terming the film as "...a beautiful story, beautifully told.
+Post-release, the same critic said, "Vidhu Vinod Chopra's "Parineeta" – a remake of an old classic of the same name...(had) the love story (which) was received well by the younger generation and it went on to become the biggest hit of the year."
+Dinesh Raheja of Rediff.com termed the film as "...a beautiful story, beautifully told.
 It approximates what most of us expect, and increasingly yearn for, in vain, our cinematic experience."
-A reviewer from About.com said that it is "contemporary retelling of...(an) engaging and timeless tale rich with human emotion and universal drama".
-The reviewer appreciates the film in most of the nuances of film making saying that this is "enhanced by a brilliant musical score, and accentuated by superb performances by Sanjay Dutt, Saif Ali Khan, Raima Sen, Diya Mirza and debutante Vidya Balan in the lead role of Lalita".

 3000 copies of the novella were sold within weeks of the film's release, owing to the film's good reception.